nameisvinay/DSA-journey/core_observations.md

 💡 BackTracking:
 ```
 - In backtracking, if you modify a list and store it — always use `.copy()` to avoid mutation bugs.
+- 🔐 If something is mutable (like a list), it’s not hashable.
+     Use immutable structures (like tuple) to store them in hash-based collections like sets and dictionaries.
 ```